RickWang-wh/BookNotes/Principles by Ray Dalio.md

 > Your mission is to always make the best possible choices, knowing that you will be rewarded if you do.

 #### 2.2 Identify and don't tolerate problems.
+- a.
+View painful problems as potential improvements that are screaming at you.
+> Each and every problem you encounter is an opportunity.
+> It's essential that you bring them to the surface.
+Most people don't like to do this, especially if it exposes their own weaknesses or the weaknesses of someone they care about, but successful people know they have to.
+- b.
+Don't avoid confronting problems because they are rooted in harsh realities that are unpleasant to look at.
+> Thinking about problems that are difficult to solve may make you anxious, but _not_ thinking about them should make you more anxious still.
+> Acknowledging your weaknesses is not the same as surrendering to them.
+- c.
+Be specific in identifying your problems.
+- d.
+Don't mistake a cause of a problem with the real problem.
+- e.
+Distinguish big problems from samll ones.
+- f.
+Once you identify a problem, don't tolerate it.
+> Tolerating a problem has the same consequences as failing to identify it.
+> You need to develop a fierce intolerance of badness of any kind, regardless of its severity.

+#### 2.3 Diagnose problems to get at their root causes.
+- a.
+Focus on the "what is" before deciding "what to do about it."
+> Strategic thinking requires both diagnosis and design.
+- b.
+Distinguish proximate causes from root causes.
+> Proximate causes are typically the actions that lead to problems, so they are described with verbs.
+Root causes run much deeper and they are typically described with adjectives.
+> You can truly solve your problems by removing their root causes.
+- c.
+Recognize that knowing what someone (including you) is like will tell you what you can expect from them.
+> What differentiates people who live up to their potential from those who don't is their willingness to look at themselves and others objectively and understand the root causes standing in their way.

+#### 2.4 Design a plan
+- a.
+Go back before you go forward.
+- b.
+Think about your problem as a set of outcomes produced by a machine.
+- c.
+Remember that there are typically many paths to achieving your goals.
+- d.
+Think of your plan as being like a movie script in that you visualize who will do what through time.
+- e.
+Write down your plan for everyone to see and to measure your progress against.
+- f.
+Recognize that it doesn't take a lot of time to design a good plan.
+> A plan can be sketched out and refined in just hours or spread out over days or weeks.
+But the process is essential because it determines what you will have to do to be effective.
+> **Designing precedes doing.**

+#### 2.5 Push through to completion
+- a.
+Great planners who don't execute their plans go nowhere.
+- b.
+Good work habits are vastly underrated.
+- c.
+Establish clear metrics to make certain that you are following your plan.

+> 1. Keep in mind that the 5 Steps are iterative.
+When you complete one step, you will have acquired information that will most likely lead you to modify the other steps.
+> 2. When you've completed all five, you'll start again with a new goal.
+> 3. If the process is working, your goals will change more slowly than your designs, which will change more slowly than your tasks.
+> 4. **You will need to synthesize and shape well.**

+#### 2.6 Remember that weaknesses don't matter if you find solutions.
+> **First and foremost, _have humility so you can get what you need from others._**
+> Knowing what your weaknesses are and staring hard at them is the first step in the path to success.
+- a.
+Look at the patterns of your mistakes and identify at which step in the 5-Step Process you typically fail.
+- b.
+Everyone has at least one big thing that stand in the way of their success; find yous and deal with it.
+> Write down what your one big thing is and why it exists.
+> There are two paths to success: 1) to have what you need yourself or 2) to getit from others.
+> Humility is as important, or even more important, as having the strengths yourself.

+#### 2.7 Understand your own and others' mental maps and humility.

 ### 3. Be Radically Open-Minded